Jeff-28/printf/README.md

 ### Description

-_printf is a custom funtion, made in C language, that implements the same functionality of printf from the stdio.h library, which basically prints a formatted string conversion.
+_printf is a custom funtion, made in C language, that implements the same functionality of printf from the stdio.h library, which handles formatted output conversions as a variadic function. _printf returns the number of characters printed (excluding the null byte used to end output to strings).
 This project was part of the low level programming section at the Holberton School's curriculum.

 ### Compilation

     $ gcc -Wall -Werror -Wextra -pedantic *.c

+### Prototype
+    int _printf(const char *format, ...);

 ### Authorized functions and macros
 - write (man 2 write)